Branding Usability and Localization

 Amy Fang - Localization Project Manager

 Amy Fang was born and raised in Taiwan where she earned an undergraduate degree in French from National Central University.
 She later earned her master's degree in French from Brigham Young University in the States.
 Amy’s linguistic experience extends beyond localization project management.
-She has a decade of experience doing freelance translation from French and English into Chinese as well as teaching both English and Chinese.
+She has over 10 years of experience doing freelance translation from French and English into Chinese as well as teaching both English and Chinese.
 She completed her Localization Project Manager Certification with California State University, Chico AND coursework in Localization Engineering from the University of Washington.
 Amy’s hobbies include collecting international art and running.
 She has completed a full triathlon in 2007 and half ironman in 2010.
 Amy also enjoys traveling extensively throughout Southeast Asia, Western Europe, and Northern Africa.